EmilioV1/persona/README.md

 * [Neha Nehru](https://github.com/neha039)

 ## Acknowledgements
 Thank you to UW Coding Boot Camp for the tools necessary to create this website.
-The star ratings, restaurant pictures, restaurant information, and the Yelp logo are all properties of Yelp.